thibaut7/roadmap_expert/README.md

 ---

 ## 📂 Repository Structure
 .
 ├── README.md              # Overview of the repository
 ├── Stanford/                 # Work related to Stanford CS221 course
-│   └── CS221/          # Coursework, assignments, and implementations from [Stanford’s CS221: Artificial Intelligence: Principles and Techniques](https://web.stanford.edu/class/cs221/).
+│   └── CS221/          # Coursework, assignments, and implementations from [Stanford’s CS221: Artificial Intelligence: Principles and Techniques]
 ├── projects/              # Personal AI projects and experiments ├── notes/                 # Study notes and explanations